 Most doctors provide commendable medical care to their patients.
-However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor of his or her background, education, and training in a given community.
-In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical negligence may be warranted.
+However, on occasion even a good doctor can fail to meet the standard of care expected of a doctor.
+The doctors background, education, and training in a given community are all factors.
+In the event that a doctor fails to meet the accepted standard of care and this failure causes damage to the patient, a legal claim for medical malpractice may be warranted.

-Medical negligence (also commonly called medical malpractice) can take many forms including failed or delayed diagnosis of a condition, diagnostic errors, failure to obtain consent to treatment, patient identification mistakes, medication errors, failing to warn the patient of the risks of a particular treatment, careless surgical procedures, etc.
+Medical negligence (also commonly called medical malpractice) can take many forms.
+These can include failed or delayed diagnosis of a condition, diagnostic errors, and failure to obtain consent to treatment.
+Patient identification mistakes, medication errors and careless surgical procedures are also included.
+Failing to warn the patient of the risks of a particular treatment is also considered medical negligence.

-Medical negligence is actionable against most categories of health care workers including doctors, nurses, dentists, chiropractors, physiotherapists, among many others.
-Clearly, medical negligence is not a term restricted to doctors and may even include health care facilities such as hospitals and clinics.
+Medical Malpractice is actionable against most categories of health care workers including doctors, nurses, dentists, chiropractors, physiotherapists, among many others.
+Medical Malpractice is not a term restricted to doctors and may include health care facilities such as hospitals and clinics.

-Many people would find it shocking to learn that the medically accepted standards of care are seemingly very low in many instances.
-Medical care that seems unreasonably deficient to the public at large may, in fact, fall within the acceptable standard of the medical community.
-For example, the standard of care may be met in a case where an individual suffers a perforated bowel as a result of a routine colonoscopy... even if the damages are devastating.
-Simply because a surgery or medical procedure has gone wrong does not automatically mean that the doctor is legally liable for the damages.
+People would be shocked to learn that the medically accepted standards of care are seemingly very low in many instances.
+Care that seems unreasonably deficient to the public may, in fact, fall within the acceptable standard of the medical community.
+For example, the standard of care may be met in a case where an individual suffers a perforated bowel as a result of a routine colonoscopy… even if the damages are devastating.
+Simply because a surgery or medical procedure has gone wrong does not automatically mean that the doctor is legally liable.
 Not all errors or poor outcomes are the result of negligence.

-Should you believe that you are a victim of medical negligence, it is advisable to meet with a lawyer immediately.
+Should you believe that you are a victim of medical malpractice, it is advisable to meet with a lawyer immediately.
 There are time limitations that vary from jurisdiction to jurisdiction.
-If you fail to commence legal action against the negligent health care provider within the applicable time, you will lose your right to sue.
+Failure to commence legal action against the health care provider in time, means you will lose your right to sue.

 If you commence legal action for negligence against a doctor (or any health care provider), you will be required to prove, on the balance of probabilities, that the doctor failed to meet the standard of care and that you suffered injury as a result of that failure.
 In order to establish such proof, you will need to rely on “medical experts” to provide an opinion with respect to the standard of care in your type of medical situation.
 The expert should also opine on whether the doctor’s failure to meet the standard of care is the proximate cause of your damages.